teuben/teunix/Env/UMD/vpn.md

 The CAS interface will remember you for  (5?) days.
 If once every 5 days you would jump the gun and deliberately engage CAS, then things will not get in your way when you need to jump on zoom, or VPN or ....

+GP locks you in for 7 days.

 ## Links